 The start of the New Year is often a good time to reflect on goals, accomplishments, challenges and more.
 As the leader of your organization, it’s a good time to assess how well you’ve done managing team members, deadlines and more.

-As employee expectations shift and corporate culture continue to change, you must be willing to adopt and consider how you too can evolve to be a better leader.
+As employee expectations shift and corporate culture continue to change, you must be willing to adapt and consider how you too can evolve to be a better leader.

 6 Ways to Become a Better Leader